peastman/statmech/source/friction.rst

 The first thing we might try is using the assumption of linear response, so the force at any moment is proportional to the velocity: :math:`m \ddot{x} = -\gamma \dot{x}`.
 The parameter :math:`\gamma` is called the *friction coefficient*.
-The solution to this differential equation is trivial:
+The solution to this differential equation is given by:

 .. math::
     \dot{x}(t) = \dot{x}(0) \cdot e^{-\frac{\gamma}{m}t}
     :label: decaying-velocity

-For a truly macroscopic system, this description would be sufficient.
+For a truly macroscopic system, this description might be sufficient.
 Whatever velocity the object starts with, it exponentially decays toward zero.
 But Brownian motion is not precisely a macroscopic phenomenon.
 It applies to particles that are much larger than a water molecule, but still small enough that you need a microscope to see them.
 And the whole point is that their velocity does *not* decay to zero.
 They remain in motion due to the constant